turlodales/weatherboard-3/README.md

 planned device support 64bit only:

-iPhone SE (unknow if working or not untill i test) (the verson that kill it) iPhone 6/+ iPhone 6S/+ 10.2 (the verson that kill it) iPhone 7/+ 10.2 (the verson that kill it) iPhone 8/+ 11.0 (the verson that kill it)
+iPhone SE (unknow if working or not untill i test) (10.2 the verson that kill it to 10.3.3) iPhone 6/+ 10.2 (the verson that kill it) iPhone 6S/+ 10.2 (the verson that kill it) iPhone 7/+ 10.2 (the verson that kill it) iPhone 8/+ 11.0 (the verson that kill it)